 So no, I didn’t hate school at all.
 That’s not why we homeschool.

 We homeschool, worldschool or unschool.
 We enjoy it and it’s working out just fine.
-The kids thrive on our unconventional lifestyle, they’re great learners, have diverse interests and many good friends all over the world.
-Who knows how their lives will turn out, that’s up to them.
+The kids thrive on our unconventional lifestyle, they’re great learners, self-regulation masters and have diverse interests and a sufficiency of good friends all over the world.
+We are just a very normal, ordinary family.
+Who knows how their lives will turn out?
+That’s up to them.
 I won’t push them into exams, university or respectable jobs, they will make their own choices.
 Maybe they’ll want or need to do the exams, that’s fine, I don’t mind.
 We will support them in that just as we always have.

 What about you, what are your reasons to homeschool or reasons not to?